djipco/webmidi/website/api/classes/Utilities.md

 ### `.getCcNameByNumber(...)` {#getCcNameByNumber}

-Returns the name of a control change message matching the specified number.
+Returns the name of a control change message matching the specified number (0-127).
 Some valid control change numbers do not have a specific name or purpose assigned in the MIDI [spec](https://midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2).
-In this case, the method returns `undefined`.
+In these cases, the method returns `controllerXXX` (where XXX is the number).

   **Parameters**